ARM-software/ML-zoo/models/image_classification/mobilenet_v2_1.0_224/tflite_uint8/README.md

 ### Class Labels
 The class labels associated with this model can be downloaded by running the script `get_class_labels.sh`.

+### How-To Guide
+A guide on how to deploy this model using the Arm NN SDK can be found [here](https://cms.developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/deploying-a-quantized-tensorflow-lite-mobilenet-v1-model-using-the-arm-nn-sdk).

 ## Network Information
 | Network Information |  Value         |
 |---------------------|------------------|